EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 # EDHOC Overview # {#general}

-EDHOC consists of three messages (message_1, message_2, message_3) that maps directly to the three messages in SIGMA-I. All EDHOC messages consists of an CBOR array where the first element is an int specifying the message type (MSG_TYPE).
+EDHOC consists of three messages (message_1, message_2, message_3) that maps directly to the three messages in SIGMA-I. All EDHOC messages consists of a CBOR array where the first element is an int specifying the message type (MSG_TYPE).
 After creating EDHOC message_3, Party U can derive the traffic key (master secret) and protected application data can therefore be sent in parallel with EDHOC message_3.
 The application data may e.g. be protected using the negotiated AEAD algorithm.
 EDHOC may be used with the media type application/edhoc defined in {{iana}}.

 ~~~~~~~~~~~
 Party U                                                 Party V